rhwilr/lemur/README.md

 ## Data Types

-Monkey has support for the following data types:
+Lemur has support for the following data types:
 - Integer
 - Boolen
 - String